afombravo/2FAST2Q/README.md

  As standalone Python code (Crispery.py)

+# Before running:

+Remove any "Undetermined" or unwanted fastq.gz files from the input folder as the program will atempt to align all the fastq files in the input folder.

+Overwrite the template "inputs.txt" with the appropriate information.

 # How to use it

+# On MSWindows and MacOS:

 # 1.
-Obtain a .csv file (this format can be obtained using the "save as" option in excel) with the nucleotide sequences of all used guideRNAs, and their respective names (any name can be given, as long as it doesnt repeat).
+Obtain a .csv file (this format can be obtained using the "save as" option in excel) with the nucleotide sequences of all used sgRNAs, and their respective names (any name can be given, as long as it doesnt repeat).
 See the provided "D39V_guides.csv" sample file.

 | sgRNA0001 | AATAGCATAGAAATCATACA |
 |-----------|----------------------|